IMPORTANT WARNING:

 How is the COVID-19 vaccine, adjuvanted given?

 The COVID-19 vaccine, adjuvanted will be given to you as an injection into the muscle.
-The COVID-19 vaccine , adjuvanted is given as a two doses given 3 weeks apart in individuals who have not previously been vaccinated with COVID-19.
+The COVID-19 vaccine , adjuvanted is given as a two doses given 3 to 8 weeks apart in individuals who have not previously been vaccinated with COVID-19.

 The FDA has also approved an EUA for the COVID-19 vaccine, adjuvanted to be given as an additional dose in individuals with altered immune system due to medical conditions or other drugs, at the discretion of their healthcare provider.